MFR6340/theenglishextension.org/young-world-4/unit-2:fascinating animal facts.md

 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

 This unit contains basic interesting information on animals including the Dung Beetle, Flying Squirrels, and Sardines.
-It also discusses animal migrationWhat animals can do: dung beetle, flying squirrels, sardines.
-Animal migration: Green turtles, Artic Turn, Gray Whales, monarch butterfly.
-“Totem Animals”
+It also discusses animal migration, especially of Green Turtles, the Arctic Turn, and Gray Whales.

-##### Limericks on Animals.

 ### Moonbird, a Year on the Wind.
 By Philip Hoose